Monday, March 28, 2016

 Discussion

 The film leaves off listing the number of priests found to have abused children in Boston and lists the areas in the world which were directly impacted significantly by the abuse of children by Catholic priest.
-Seeing two screens listing all the cities is disheartening to be sure.
-In fact there are places in Canada not even listed in the movie in which significant problems existed.
+Seeing two screens listing all the cities is disheartening to be sure, especially considering there are places in Canada not even listed in the movie in which significant problems existed.

 Spotlight, which was directed by Tom McCarthy, endeavours to be as realistic as possible; the choice of actors who look like the real life persons involved is quite remarkable.
 Michael Keaton, Mark Ruffalo and Rachel McAdams all turn in exception performances.
 A fan favourite, Stanley Tucci portrays the eccentric Michael Garabedian.